aJanker/TypeChef-Sampling-Linux/README.md

 First we need the source code of the Kernel and extract the correct version as some file presence condtions.

-The script `./linux26333/prepareLinuxTestCase.sh` has some code to automate the download, extraction and preparation.
+Go to `./linux26333`, the script `./prepareLinuxTestCase.sh` has some code to automate the download, extraction and preparation.
 In case your operating system does not offer the requiered C system headers, you can find the used headers for our evaluation [here](https://github.com/aJanker/TypeChef-GNUCHeader).